status-im/swarms/ideas/95-les-service-model.md

 ## Summary

 Introduce the LES Service Model where LES clients can subscribe to higher quality services.
-Different payment models will be available, nagotiation between client and full node is done via auctions based on demands and capacity.
+Different payment models will be available, negotiation between client and full node is done via auctions based on demands and capacity.

+This way full node service provide are able to monetize the services they provide.
+LES will make the beginning, Whisper and Swarm may follow.

 ## Swarm Participants